Mass Communication, Advertising and Public Relations

 COM CM 501

-Prereq: Sophomore standing.
-Provides knowledge and practice for effective graphic design for all media.
+Undergraduate Prerequisites: Sophomore standing. - Provides knowledge and practice for effective graphic design for all media.
 Develops a foundation in design principles and creative software skills including Adobe Illustrator, Photoshop, and InDesign.
 Students create projects demonstrating how design strategies are used to engage audiences and enhance comprehension of all forms of mass communication from traditional print to digital media.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Digital/Multimedia Expression, Aesthetic Exploration, Creativity/Innovation.
 (Formerly COM CM 323.
 Students cannot take COM CM 501 for credit if they have already taken COM CM 323.)
 4 cr.
+Tuition: $3380

 -